limitbreakinc/payment-processor-v2/README.md

 ### Accept Offer

 Exchanges should call `acceptOffer` when a taker wants to sell a single item that matches an offer made by a prospective buyer.
-The kinds of offers are currently supported by cPort:
+The kinds of offers are currently supported by PaymentProcessor:

 1. Item Offer - An offer made on a specific collection where only one specific token id can be used to fill the order.
 2. Collection Offer - An offer made on a specific collection where any token id can be used to fill the order.